Chair of Particle Physics ― The Higgs Field as Damper for Scattering-Experiments at CERN

-To study this, we investigate one of the rarest but most important processes at the Large Hadron Collider (LHC) at CERN, the scattering of W and Z-particles from one another.
+To study the Standard Model, we investigate one of the rarest but most important processes at the Large Hadron Collider (LHC) at CERN, the scattering of W and Z-particles from one another.

 To observe this, two quarks in the proton-proton collisions at the LHC have to radiate one W or Z, each, in coincidence.
 These then must approach each other to less than 1/1000 of a proton diameter.